How did you get into your job?

 After an Erasmus year at the University of Strathclyde in Glasgow, Scotland, I knew that I wanted to return to the United Kingdom and work in space and astrophysics.
 I continued my studies in Space Techniques and Instrumentation at the Université Paul Sabatier in Toulouse, France.
 To complete my Master's degree, I did a thesis in Thermal Engineering at the Centre Spatial de Liège in Belgium and worked there for just over 2 years.

-I was looking for a new role and having heard of some of the world-class science carried out by the company, I applied to a job vacancy at STFC RAL Space.
+I was looking for a new role and having heard of some of the world-class science activities carried out by the company, I applied to a job vacancy at STFC RAL Space.

-Three years on, I can say that I am very glad to work in an organisation where I get to interact with amazing people making incredible contributions to science and technology.
+About four years on, I can say that I am very glad to work in an organisation where I get to interact with amazing people making incredible contributions to science and technology.